Chapter Two

 “—From what?”
 Fable shouted.
 “From life?
 You don’t understand!
 Anika is my only friend!”

-“Fable,” her mother said diplomatically, holding up her hands in a calming gesture.
-It only made Fable angrier.
+“Fable, Gavin,” her mother said diplomatically, holding up her hands in a calming gesture.
+“Please, let’s talk about this calmly.”

 “Those things are dangerous!”
 Gavin pointed to the phone, his blue eyes blazing.